INTRODUCTION TO TAXATION - 2021/2

 - The feedback process is designed so that students who engage in it will get the most out of it – in previous years, students who fully engage with the feedback process, achieve much higher marks.

-- To introduce students to the functions of the tax system and the separate taxes that an accountant would need to have detailed knowledge of:
+- introduce students to the functions of the tax system and the separate taxes that an accountant would need to be able to apply

-- Corporation tax ,income tax, national insurance and chargeable gains arising on disposals of investments for both individuals and companies.
+- develop an understanding of Corporation tax, income tax, national insurance and chargeable gains arising on disposals of investments for both individuals and companies

 |1||Prepare capital allowances computations for all business types||KCPT|